Twelve Core Challenges and Fifty Rapid Responses

 The referendum does not determine a governing party.
 It determines the constitutional framework within which governments operate.
 Elections continue to decide policy.
 The referendum decides the rules that bind authority.

 By removing winner-takes-all outcomes, democracy is stabilised rather than weakened.
 No vote can erase identity, extinguish rights, or impose dominance.
-Democratic choice is preserved; zero-sum outcomes are removed.
+Democratic choice is preserved while zero-sum outcomes are structurally limited.

 47. Will Ulster still be British — or is British sovereignty extinguished?